-Placing an order is the way in which you as a trader send instructions to your broker to buy or sell an instrument on your behalf.
+Placing an order in trading is the way in which you as a trader send instructions to your broker to buy or sell an instrument on your behalf.
 In the case of online trading, the order is placed over the internet through a trading platform.
 There are various types of orders that a trader can place with their broker including:

 A market order instructs a broker to buy or sell an instrument at the next available price.
 There is no specific price set when dealing with a market order but unless there is an absence of liquidity, market orders are usually executed at or very close to the price available when the order was placed.